gocircuit/circuit/README.md

 The circuit abstraction of a cluster is NOT Turing-compatible: From the point-of-view of the circuit's programming (API) environment, there is no input and output.
-There is only appearanced and disappearances of unnamed objects (the hosts).
+There is only appearanced and disappearances of unnamed (generically ID'd) objects (the hosts).

 ## Practicalities